abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 or translators’ view, or is this so in Pali also?

-A: Actually, I think if anybody gets the short end of the stick, it is Ananda, because he is a bit of a fall guy sometimes.
+A: Actually, I think if anybody gets the short end of the stick, it is Ānanda, because he is a bit of a fall guy sometimes.
 But with all of his psychic powers, there is a certain spectacular quality to Moggallāna.
-He is also sometimes involved in sorting out certain problems within the sangha.
-He is trusted, as well as proactive in dealing in sangha matters.
+He is also sometimes involved in sorting out certain problems within the Sangha.
+He is trusted, as well as proactive in dealing in Sangha matters.

 I’m not so familiar with the Mahāyāna sutras.
-Certainly Sāriputta is often a fall guy in the Mahayana sutras.
+Certainly Sāriputta is often a fall guy in the Mahāyāna sutras.
 I’m not sure how Moggallāna comes across in the Mahāyāna sutras.

-In regards to Anuruddha, there is a passing comment about when Ananda had asked Anuruddha to sort something out and it didn’t get done (A 4:243).
+In regards to Anuruddha, there is a passing comment about when Ānanda had asked Anuruddha to sort something out and it didn’t get done (A 4:243).
 The Buddha says, “Why did you even ask Anuruddha?
 You know what he’s like.
 He’s just not interested in practical matters.”
 It wasn’t a